alangrainger/share-note-self-hosted-backend/README.md

 #### Troubleshooting

-If you're receiving API errors, try opening the file `http://localhost/api/v1/account/get-key`.
-If you can't load that endpoint then your `.htaccess` is not set up correctly.
+If you're receiving API errors, try opening the URL `http://localhost/api/v1/account/get-key`.
+If you can't load that endpoint in your browser then your `.htaccess` is probably not set up correctly.

 ### Plugin